13 New Year’s Resolutions That Finally Work—Here’s the Method

 This is an identity-level rule.

-Instead of waiting for motivation, you begin in the smallest possible way:
+Instead of waiting until you feel motivated, start in the smallest possible way:

 - Begin tasks in “minimum version” form

-- Work for 2–5 minutes to start momentum
+- Work for 2–5 minutes to build momentum

-Because action produces clarity.
-Waiting only produces delay—and often, more resistance the longer you wait.
+Because action creates clarity.
+Waiting creates delay—and often, more resistance the longer you put things off.

-Once you normalize starting early and starting small, you stop negotiating with yourself so much.
+Once you get used to starting early and starting small, you spend far less time negotiating with yourself.

-This removes one of the most common traps: all-or-nothing thinking.
+This helps you avoid one of the most common traps: all-or-nothing thinking.

 The better rule is simple:

-Instead of treating goals like occasional events that require a big push, you turn them into habits that exist in your daily routine.
+Instead of treating goals like occasional events that require a major push, you turn them into habits that become part of your everyday routine.

-This is where many traditional new year’s resolutions fall apart—they rely on short bursts of effort instead of sustainable repetition.
+This is where many traditional new year’s resolutions break down—they depend on short bursts of effort rather than steady, sustainable repetition.

 10. I Track Progress Visually Instead of Mentally